 Offer a specialist support programme designed to preserve the dignity of victims, protect and care for them in safe accommodation, and provide access to confidential client-based support services to give victims the space to reflect, recover and rebuild their lives.

-Charity founded by Steve Chalke who has become a United Nations Special Advisor on Community Action Against Trafficking.
+Charity founded by Steve Chalke who was a United Nations Special Advisor on Community Action Against Trafficking from 2008-2015.